getsentry/raven-csharp/docs/index.rst

 Breadcrumbs
 -----------

-Sentry supports a concept called Breadcrumbs, which is a trail of events which happened prior to an issue.
-Often times these events are very similar to traditional logs, but also have the ability to record more rich structured data. `More here <https://docs.sentry.io/learn/breadcrumbs/>`
+Sentry supports a concept called `Breadcrumbs <https://docs.sentry.io/learn/breadcrumbs/>`, which is a trail of events which happened prior to an issue.
+Often times these events are very similar to traditional logs, but also have the ability to record more rich structured data.

 .. sourcecode:: csharp